 Yield: 2 cups, enough to stuff 4 chilies (which equals 2 servings)

 4 fresh poblano chiles (alternative: canned whole green chilies)

-6 ounces firm tofu drained and pressed for about 10 minutes *
+6 ounces extra firm tofu drained and crumbled

-1 tablespoon chia seeds + 3 tablespoons warm water (rest 5 minutes, then add to filling)
+1 tablespoon chia seeds + 3 tablespoons warm water (rest 5 minutes, then add to tofu)

 1 tablespoon nutritional yeast

 2 ounces grass-fed sheep’s cheese

 1/2 cup dried currants, dark raisins, or chopped dates

 2 cloves garlic, minced

 1/2 teaspoon cinnamon